-My role is to ensure clients continuously improve their conversion-focused website's ability to attract, inform, and engage visitors by advising them on the following topics: content strategy, SEO, analytics, information architecture, usability & A/B testing, and marketing automation / lead nurturing programs.
-The overall goal of our monthly or quarterly consulting program is to positively impact our clients' bottom line.
+My role is to ensure clients continuously improve their conversion-focused website's ability to attract, inform, and engage visitors by advising them on the following topics: content strategy, search engine optimization, analytics, information architecture, usability, A/B testing, marketing automation, and lead nurturing programs.
+The overall goal of our consulting program is to positively impact our clients' bottom line.

 I've amassed 6+ years of website project & testing experience at Newfangled, Atlantic BT, WRAL, and Brooks Bell Interactive after graduating from Ithaca College with a degree in Organizational Communication, Learning and Design.